Mesn1r/SimpleTPI/README.md

-# SimpleTAI
+# SimpleTPI

 writing these materials for myself and for educational purposes .i will write long explanetion about every line of code for better understanding ..

-so what is thread access injection ?
+so what is thread Process injection ?

-Thread execution hijacking is a method used to control a running thread in a process.
-It starts by opening access to a process , the process i demonsrate be claculator .. , then allocating memory within the process, writing malicious code (payload) into the allocated memory, creating a new thread in the process and run it with the malicious code.
-This will cause the code to take control of the thread.
+TPI is a technique that allows an attacker to inject code into a running process and create a new thread that will execute the injected code.
+The goal of the attacker with this technique is to take control of the process .
+This is often used hard to detection, as the injected code runs within the context of a legitimate process and "hide" into the stack, making it difficult for security software to detect.

-we test the script by create a vm in my case is kali linux .
+i will run the script by create a vm in my case is kali linux .

 in the console we type the command below